 The park offers a range of recreational activities for visitors, including hiking, rock climbing, swimming, snorkeling, and boating.

-There are several hiking trails in the park, ranging from easy to difficult, and providing stunning views of the coastline and the Mediterranean Sea.
+There are several hiking trails in the park, ranging from easy to difficult, and they provide stunning views of the coastline and the Mediterranean Sea.

 Hiking the Calanques